builders/docs/docs/projects.md

 ---
-description: Engaging in the design process to solve our greatest challenges.
+description: Engaging in the design process to solve our greatest challenges
 ---

 # Projects

-Engaging in the design process to solve our greatest challenges.
+## Engaging in the design process to solve our greatest challenges